 Although the Chinese power system is larger than the European system, the two have a lot in common.
 The different provinces in China can be compared to the different countries in Europe.
-It is therefore likely that some of the well proven European control and governance principles can be
+It is therefore likely that some of the well proven European control and governance principles can be applied in China.

-4.6 Power Price Development
+4.5 Power Price Development

-System price and its development (Nordic countries)
+4.5.1 System price and its development (Nordic countries)